Top 5 Things To Do If You Are Arrested For AssaultMarch 8, 2016 in Assault, Frequently Asked Questions

 Being charged with any crime can be disturbing–particularly if you feel you have been wrongfully accused or that there were additional circumstances that should be considered.

 Rest assured, you are not alone.
 Our firm is here to help.
-The attorneys at Perlmutter & McGuinness, P.C. have extensive experience and proven success in determining the best way to resolve assault cases.
+The attorneys at Law Offices of Daniel A. McGuinness, PC have extensive experience and proven success in determining the best way to resolve assault cases.
 We will listen to your side of the story, discuss your options and determine the best way to move forward.

 Have you been charged with an assault crime in New York?